 Similarly, if bettors withdraw sporadically (instead of after every win), sportsbooks will probably grant them a little more leeway.

 Of course, there are real-life financial pressures outside of sports betting that everyone has to deal with, and it may not be possible to manage for everyone to manage their bankroll in this way.
 We recommend limiting deposits and withdraws as much as possible.

-Quite simply: If bettors are arbitrage betting, anything that keep them off a sportsbooks’ radar is good practice.
+Quite simply, if bettors are arbitrage betting, anything that keeps them off a sportsbooks’ radar is good practice.